krlawrence/graph/README.md

 ## How the book is organized

 Chapter 1 - INTRODUCTION
-- We start off by briefly doing a recap on why Graph databases are of interest to us and discuss some good use cases for graphs.
+- I start off by briefly doing a recap on why Graph databases are of interest to us and discuss some good use cases for graphs.
+I also provide pointers to the sample programs and other additional materials referenced by the book.

 Chapter 2 - GETTING STARTED
-- In Chapter 2 we introduce several of the components of Apache TinkerPop 3 and we also introduce the air-routes.graphml file that will be used as the graph we base most of our examples on.
+- In Chapter two I introduce several of the components of Apache TinkerPop and also introduce the `air-routes.graphml` file that will be used as the graph the majority of examples shown in this book are based on.

 Chapter 3 - WRITING GREMLIN QUERIES
-- In Chapter 3 we start discussing how to use the Gremlin graph traversal and query language to interrogate the air-routes graph.
-We begin by comparing how we could have built the air-routes graph using a more traditional relational database and then look at how SQL and Gremlin are both similar in some ways and very different in others.
-For the rest of the Chapter, we introduce several of the key Gremlin methods, or as they are often called, "steps".
-We mostly focus on reading the graph (not adding or deleting things) in this Chapter.
+- In Chapter three things start to get a lot more interesting!
+I start discussing how to use the Gremlin graph traversal and query language to interrogate the 'air-routes' graph.
+I begin by comparing how we could have built the 'air-routes' graph using a more traditional relational database and then look at how SQL and Gremlin are both similar in some ways and very different in others.
+For the rest of the Chapter, I introduce several of the key Gremlin methods, or as they are often called, '"steps"'.
+I mostly focus on reading the graph (not adding or deleting things) in this Chapter.

 Chapter 4 - BEYOND BASIC QUERIES
-- In Chapter 4 we move beyond just reading the graph and describe how to add nodes, edges and properties as well as how to delete and update them.
-We also present a discussion of various best practices.We also start to explore some slightly more advanced topics in this chapter.
+- In Chapter four the focus moves beyond just reading the graph and I describe how to add vertices (nodes), edges and properties as well as how to delete and update them.
+  I also present a discussion of various best practices.
+I also start to explore some slightly more advanced topics in this chapter.

 Chapter 5 - MISCELLANEOUS QUERIES AND THE RESULTS THEY GENERATE
-- In Chapter 5 we focus on using what we have covered in the prior Chapters to write queries that have a more real world feel.
-We present a lot more examples of the output from running queries in this Chapter.
-We also start to discuss topics such as analyzing distances, route distribution and writing geospatial queries.
+- In Chapter five I focus on using what has been covered in the prior Chapters to write queries that have a more real-world feel.
+I present a lot more examples of the output from running queries in this Chapter.
+I also start to discuss topics such as analyzing distances, route distribution and writing geospatial queries.

 Chapter 6 - MOVING BEYOND THE CONSOLE AND TINKERGRAPH
-- In Chapter 6 we move beyond our focus on the Gremlin Console and TinkerGraph.
-We start by looking at how you can write stand alone Java and Groovy applications that can work with a graph.
-We then introduce Janus Graph and take a fairly detailed look at its capabilities such as support for transactions, schemas and external indexes.
-We also explore various technology choices for back end persistent store and index as well as introducing the Gremlin Server.
+- In Chapter six I start to expand the focus to concepts beyond using the Gremlin Console and a TinkerGraph.
+I start by looking at how you can write standalone Java and Groovy applications that can work with a graph.
+I then introduce JanusGraph and take a fairly detailed look at its capabilities such as support for transactions, schemas and indexes.
+  Various technology choices for back end persistent stores and indexes are explored along the way.

 Chapter 7 - INTRODUCING GREMLIN SERVER
-- A chapter dedicated to configuring and using Gremlin Server to host a remote graph and connect to it.
+- In Chapter seven, Gremlin Server is introduced.
+I begin to explore connecting to and working with a remote graph both from the Gremlin Console and the command line as well as from code.
+When this book was first released, the majority of "real world" use cases focussed on directly attached or even in memory graphs.
+As Apache TinkerPop has evolved, it has become a lot more common to connect to a graph remotely via a Gremlin Server.

 Chapter 8 - COMMON GRAPH SERIALIZATION FORMATS
-- In Chapter 7 We have provided a discussion of some common Graph serialization file formats along with a discussion of how to use them in the context of TinkerPop 3 enabled graphs.
+- In Chapter eight a discussion is presented of some common Graph serialization file formats along with coverage of how to use them in the context of TinkerPop 3 enabled graphs.

 Chapter 9 - FURTHER READING
-- We finish up by providing several links to useful web sites where you can find tools and documentation for many of the technologies covered in this document.
+- I finish up by providing several links to useful web sites where you can find tools and documentation for many of the topics and technologies covered in this book.

 **NEWS ARCHIVE:**